LOADING ...

 be.

-this day.
+very day.
 That proved to be too dangerous.
 See, what

 they eventually where they'd have this guy, the

-come out of the water and they'd come after this one
+would out of the water and they'd come after this one

-shit out of him with clampoons.
+out of him with their clampoons.

 it.
 I'm losing it.
 Hey.
 What can you do.
 Another